backstage/backstage/packages/errors/api-report.md

 import { JsonObject } from '@backstage/config';

-// Warning: (ae-missing-release-tag) "AuthenticationError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class AuthenticationError extends CustomErrorBase {
 }

-// Warning: (ae-missing-release-tag) "ConflictError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class ConflictError extends CustomErrorBase {
 }

-// Warning: (ae-missing-release-tag) "CustomErrorBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class CustomErrorBase extends Error {
     constructor(message?: string, cause?: Error);